12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Explanation

-Indira Gandhi's Ten Point Programme, adopted in May 1967, included measures like social control of banks, nationalisation of General Insurance, ceiling on urban property and income, public distribution of food grains, land reforms, and provision of house sites to the rural poor.
-These were designed to project a socialist image.
+The Ten Point Programme included 'social control of banks, nationalisation of General Insurance, ceiling on urban property and income, public distribution of food grains, land reforms and provision of house sites to the rural poor.'
+Privatisation is contrary to this socialist-leaning agenda.

-Who was the official Congress candidate nominated by the Syndicate for the 1969 Presidential elections?
+Who was the official Congress candidate for the Presidential elections in 1969, nominated by the 'Syndicate'?

 A V.V.
 Giri